Lucian-Adrian/Lucian-Adrian/README.md

 This philosophy drives my work.
 Whether it's winning an AI bootcamp by building a functional prototype in a 3-day sprint [cite: cv05.md] or leading a team to 1st Place at Techstars [cite: cv05.md], I thrive on transforming complex challenges into tangible solutions.

 I don't just build what's asked.
-I analyze the system, understand the user, and architect the right solution. [cite: cv05.md]
+I analyze the system, understand the user, and architect the right solution.

 <!-- # 4.
 CURRENT FOCUS -->